up42/up42-py/docs/reference/workflow-reference.md

 ### info

-The `info` attribute returns metadata of the workflow.
+The `info` attribute returns the metadata of a workflow.

 The returned format is `dict`.